 At times this produces quality results in flavor, character and strength.

 Be warned!
 It is often easy to forget what you did right.

 Today, this brew day will be a special day.

 You still haven’t picked up a new hydrometer.

 Never mind, somewhere in your notes, you have that Brown ale recipe, and tucked away, not too far back in your mind, you remember, 6 pounds of malt, 4.5% of alcohol.

 Well, that’s good news because today we will make a real butt-kicker of a beer.

 A strong Belgian Double Malt, a brown ale with subtle toasted overtones, deep maple-brown color and barely perceptible hopping.
-Most, if not all of the profile will be in the malt and defined by the yeast.
+Most, if not all of the profiles will be in the malt and defined by the yeast.
 (Belgian flavor profiles are often defined by their yeast)

-You take your 6 pounds of malt as a base, and increase your malt bill by three pounds.
+You take your 6 pounds of malt as a base and increase your malt bill by three pounds.